Skip to main content

 Scammers strike in a number of ways, including phishing scams, email compromise scams, and remote access scams.

-Phishing scams relate to customers clicking on links in SMS messages/emails (directing them to fake sites) or via telephone and divulging their personal and financial information which are used to carry out financial crime.
+• Phishing scams involve customers clicking on links in SMS messages and emails that direct them to fake sites that capture their information.
+This can also happen via phone.
+Scammers convince victims to divulge their personal and financial information, which is used to carry out financial crime.

-Remote access scammers contact you by phone, and often impersonate bank or government institutions in order to access your personal data and take control of your computer by requesting you to download remote access software.
+• Remote access scammers contact victims by phone, and often impersonate bank or government institutions in order to access personal data and take control of devices using remote access software.

 5 tips for spotting scams